Book of Discipline: ¶ 403. The Role of Bishops and District Superintendents

 b) An enquiring mind and a commitment to the teaching office.
 The role of the bishop is to continue to learn and to teach how to make disciples and lead faithful and fruitful congregations using scripture, spiritual disciplines, our Wesleyan heritage, and the history and doctrines of the Church.

 c) A vision for the Church.
 The role of bishop is to lead the whole Church in claiming its mission of making disciples of Jesus Christ for the transformation of the world.
 The bishop leads by discerning, inspiring, strategizing, equipping, implementing, and evaluating the fulfillment of the mission of the church.
-Working in partnership with the Council of Bishops, the cabinet and lay and clergy leadership of the annual conference, and the professing members of the church, the bishop urges the whole church to move toward the vision of sharing Christ with the world in fulfillment of our mission, faithful discipleship and a "more excellent way" of being Christ's people in the world.
+Working in partnership with the Council of Bishops, the cabinet and lay and clergy leadership of the annual conference, and the professing members of the Church, the bishop urges the whole church to move toward the vision of sharing Christ with the world in fulfillment of our mission, faithful discipleship, and “an even better way” of being Christ’s people in the world.

 d) A prophetic commitment for the transformation of the Church and the world.
 The role of the bishop is to be a prophetic voice for justice in a suffering and conflicted world through the tradition of social holiness.
 The bishop encourages and models the mission of witness and service in the world through proclamation of the gospel and alleviation of human suffering.